 FINE ARTS GALLERY

 The Fine Arts Gallery at Southwestern University is located in the Alma Thomas Fine Arts Center.
-The Gallery is open daily from 1-5pm, when exhibits are up during the academic year.
+The Gallery is open daily from 1 - 5 p.m. during the exhibition dates.

 Works by Brian Molanphy

 Opening Reception Thursday, September 24, 2015 from 4:00 - 6:00 pm

 What Things May Come

 FEBRUARY 4 - MARCH 4.

 Dont Forget - from the Family Gathering series

 12 x 19 in